"Struggle is a never-ending process. Freedom is never really won. You earn it and win it in every generation"

 In 1997, we travelled throughout Sweden.
 We were hosted by two Swedish unions, LO, a union of several million blue collar workers, and SAS, the Scandinavian Workers Song Association.
 The Chorus performed at a five day festival in Uddevalla, along with thousands of chorus members from throughout Scandinavia.
 The Chorus also sang at Carnegie Hall in 1998 as part of a Tribute to Paul Robeson; in 1992 at Lincoln Center's Damrosch Park at the Roots of American Music festival, and is featured on the 1998 Peter, Paul and Mary album, "Around the Campfire."
 Other performances include the 1992 Democratic Party National Convention, South Africa Solidarity Day and the International Workers Memorial Day at the United Nations, and annual performances in New York City's Labor Day Parade.

 The chorus hired Jana Ballard as our new Musical Director and Conductor in Spring, 2010.
-Jana's story is featured in "In the Spotlight".
+Jana's story is featured in the archives of "In the Spotlight".

 Keyboardist and songwriter Dennis Nelson is a native of Brooklyn, New York.
 He studied music at the Brooklyn conservatory of Music and is a graduate of Hofstra University.
 He has performed and toured with such artists as Felicia Marion, Valerie Boyd and Paul Fleming, and has been a member of contemporary gospel recording groups such as New York City Family and The New Hope Ensemble.
 His songs have been recorded by singers Valerie Boyd and, most recently, Desiree Coleman-Jackson ('Dez') on her latest project, "Sing For Me."
 He was co-musical director wit the gospel musical productions of "Gee Whiz!
 God Is!" and "Promises Of Gold."
 He served for many years as organist and choir director for Trinity Baptist church in Brooklyn, and is a music teacher in a New York City public school.
 Dennis resides in Brooklyn with his wife, Loretta, and their daughter, Kara.